pelavarre/byoverbs/futures.md

 i gather notes here when they reach me, then later i spread them out above

++ o=$OLDPWD  # for the sake of $o in command lines
++ open.py session should stay open till Tty Eof, and log its work

++ cache requests get/post & subprocess run
++ dump & py grep & delete chosen sets of cache keys
++ grep cache keys by key or by value or by date/time stamp
++ grep.py for classic regex vs pygrep.py for py regex

++ keep more Terminal Windows in synch across input histories
++ stop losing timestamps on the first input lines of the morning

++ 'def unicode\_name' should find "EM" in place of "EOM"
++ eqgol qgiol qgol vqgol -> eol qoil vol, but only 'qoil' exists as yet
++ '|t 3' could mean '|tail -3'
++ 'dotfiles/bash\_profile'
++ screen for SyntaxErrors, and auto-repair needs 1 trailing ':' or a few '))'

 ## Copied from

 Posted into:  https://github.com/pelavarre/byoverbs/blob/main/futures.md